How to become a better D&D player

 5. Get invested in the game

-6. Be prepared for your turn in combat
+6. Be ready for your turn in combat

 9. Embrace every roll